ClayDunford/startup/notes.md

 React is all about paying very careful attention to the syntax changes between html, css, and jsx.
 As I implemented this, it made it a lot clearer how it all worked together.

 ## React Part 2: Reactivity
+The more I build in react, the more clear it becomes how all these systems work together.
+React is very much about buildind simple functions that work together for a large overall purpose.

 ## Midterm Notes